Ill-Typed Programs Don't Evaluate: A Constrained Type System

 \subsection{Constrained Type Inference}

 For the purpose of inferring types and, in the next part, proving soundness, we are going to restrict ourselves to judgements that are as close to those in a traditional type system as possible: they will have at most one typing whose subject is not a variable.
-Then the following definition is helpful: \begin{definition}[Type Environments] A finite set of formulas $\Gamma$ is said to be a \emph{type environment} just if (i) all the typing formulas contained therein are variable typings $x:A$ and top-level identifier typings $\mathsf{f}:A$, and (ii) if $M:A \in \Gamma$ and $M:B \in \Gamma$ then $A=B$.
+The following definition is a variation of Definition~\ref{def:type-envs} suitable for our constrained type system. \begin{definition}[Type Environments] A finite set of formulas $\Gamma$ is said to be a \emph{type environment} just if (i) all the typing formulas contained therein are variable typings $x:A$ and top-level identifier typings $\mathsf{f}:A$, and (ii) if $M:A \in \Gamma$ and $M:B \in \Gamma$ then $A=B$.
 A type environment is said to be a \emph{top-level type environment} just if all the typing formulas are top-level identifier typings. \end{definition}

-Then, inference for the two-sided constrained type system works, broadly, like Hindley-Milner constrained type inference (see e.g. \citep{odersky-sulzmann-wehr-TSPOS1999}), but with two notable differences.
+Inference for the two-sided constrained type system works, broadly, like Hindley-Milner constrained type inference (see e.g. \citep{odersky-sulzmann-wehr-TSPOS1999}), but with two notable differences.
 The first is that most terms will have multiple `principal' types.
 This is because there are several shapes of proof tree with the same subject in the conclusion, but whose inferred types are not necessarily related.
 Hence, type inference infers sets of types\footnote{One can observe the same phenomenon in, e.g. intersection type systems.}.
 The other main difference is that our algorithm requires both the left environment $\Gamma$ and the right environment $\Delta$ as input when inferring the types of a term on the left.
 Hence, inference is split into two procedures, $\mathsf{InferL}$ and $\mathsf{InferR}$:

 The call $\mathsf{InferL}(\Gamma)(M)(\Delta)$ returns a finite set of judgements\footnote{We formalise it this way for convenience, but in practice it need only return $C$ and $A$.} $C \cup \Gamma,\,M:A \types \Delta$ that are principal in the sense that all provable judgements with the same left-environment $\Gamma$, subject $M$ and right-environment $\Delta$ arise as a type-substitution instance of one of those in the set, but with a possibly stronger set of assumed type constraints.
 The call $\mathsf{InferR}(\Gamma)(M)$ acts similarly on the right.